Self-dual gravity in de Sitter space: lightcone ansatz and static-patch scattering

-while $g_{\ell\ell}$ and $g_{\ell m}$ are more complicated.
-For all the components (including $g_{\ell\ell}$ and $g_{\ell m}$), we notice two features.
+The remaining components $g_{\ell\ell},g_{\ell m}$ at $u=0$ are more complicated.
+However, for all the components (including $g_{\ell\ell}$ and $g_{\ell m}$), we notice two features.
 First, the components are all finite or zero at $u=0$: negative powers of $u$ always come with a contraction of $\bar\chi_{\dot\alpha}$ with itself, which vanishes.
 Second, any $\del_u$ derivatives end up multiplied by positive powers of $u$, so they do not appear at $u=0$.
 Thus, all the components are expressed in terms of the initial data \eqref{eq:phi_past_horizon} on the past horizon (i.e. at $u=0$), and its derivatives $\del_v,\del_{\mathbf{r}}$ (at most two) along the horizon directions.

-From \eqref{eq:g_past_horizon_1}, we immediately see that the constraints \eqref{eq:past_horizon_metric} on the past horizon are satisfied.
+From \eqref{eq:g_past_horizon_1}-\eqref{eq:g_past_horizon_2}, we immediately see that the constraints \eqref{eq:past_horizon_metric} on the past horizon are satisfied.
 As we'll now show, the constraints \eqref{eq:intersection_metric}-\eqref{eq:intersection_v_derivs} on the intersection 2-sphere $u=v=0$ are satisfied as well, assuming the conditions \eqref{eq:phi_constraints} on our initial data.
 These do not follow directly from \eqref{eq:g_past_horizon_1}, because they involve also $g_{\ell\ell}$ and $g_{\ell m}$.
 Instead, we proceed as follows.
 First, the constraints are of course satisfied for the pure $dS_4$ metric $-2u^2\epsilon_{\alpha\beta}\epsilon_{\dot\alpha\dot\beta}$, as can be checked directly.
 Now, as discussed in the previous paragraph, the deviation of the metric components from their pure $dS_4$ values at $u=0$ are expressed in terms of the initial data $u^{-1}\phi$ and its (at most second) derivatives $\del_v,\del_{\mathbf{r}}$ along the past horizon.
 But the conditions \eqref{eq:phi_constraints} ensure that at $u=v=0$, the data $u^{-1}\phi$ and its $\del_v,\del_{\mathbf{r}}$ derivatives \emph{up to third order} all vanish.
 Therefore, the value and first $\del_v$ derivative of the metric components at $u=v=0$ are the same as in pure $dS_4$, thus ensuring the constraints \eqref{eq:intersection_metric},\eqref{eq:intersection_v_derivs}.

 It remains to check the constraints \eqref{eq:intersection_u_derivs} on the metric's $\del_u$ derivatives at $u=v=0$.
 For this purpose, the components computed in \eqref{eq:g_past_horizon_1} will be sufficient.
 For the pure $dS_4$ metric, the $\del_u$ derivatives in \eqref{eq:intersection_u_derivs} all vanish.
 The deformation from pure $dS_4$, governed by $u^{-1}\phi$, can then be analyzed as follows.
 Since $u^{-1}\phi$ and its first two $\del_v$ derivatives vanish at $u=v=0$, the small-$u$ behavior given in \eqref{eq:g_past_horizon_1} simply rolls over to the \emph{next order} in small $u$, i.e. to the $\del_u$ derivatives: